-I’ve been revisiting a lot of my graphic design chops recently, as a result of Zak’s post on information design in RPGs and cool things like Sam Mameli’s 5e character sheet that attempts to put all the 5e rules for chargen on the sheet itself.
+I’ve been revisiting a lot of my graphic design chops recently, as a result of cool things like Sam Mameli’s 5e character sheet that attempts to put all the 5e rules for chargen on the sheet itself.

 The biggest thing I’ve had to revisit is my sense of white space and margins.
 The most thing in graphic design for RPGs is that the thing you’re making is useful at the table during play.
 I almost believe that a character sheet should be unique to the individual - almost like a magical diary.
 Like if I pick up your character sheet, it should make almost no sense to me.

 Regardless though - in all the games I’m working on now I’m asking myself how much information can I fit on this sheet?
 Can I teach people how to design a character just with the character sheet?